GuideJanuary 17, 2026 · Updated April 14, 20266 min read

 Choosing the Right Approach

-If the workflow begins with non-technical users uploading spreadsheets directly inside a product, a browser-based CSV import can provide a simpler entry point before files are stored or processed in S3.
+If the workflow begins with non-technical users uploading spreadsheets directly inside a product, a browser-based CSV import can validate and normalize the data before it lands in S3, ensuring downstream consumers never see malformed files.

 Where FileFeed Fits